 Noemi Muszbek declared a direct financial interest as she has worked with Boston Scientific providing consultancy services in another indication.
 The company where she is Partner and Director has also worked with Boston Scientific in different disease areas and continues to work with J & J Medtech in different disease areas.
 It was agreed that her declaration would allow Noemi Muszbek to participate in part 1 of the meeting only, and she was asked to leave the meeting for part 2 of the item.

-6.1.3 The Chair then introduced Marwan Habiba, who summarised the comments received during the consultation on the draft guidance for pulsed field ablation for atrial fibrillation
+6.1.3 The Chair then introduced Marwan Habiba, who summarised the comments received during the consultation on the draft guidance for pulsed field ablation for atrial fibrillation.

 6.1.4The Chair introduced the key themes arising from the consultation responses to the Interventional Procedures Consultation Document [IPCD] received from consultees, commentators and through the NICE website.